 Programmable Logic Controller I is a course designed to introduce students to the function and operation of Programmable Logic Controllers (PLC) through academic and applied instruction.
 Students will be introduced to relevant terminology, the components that make up a PLC, how PLC communicates with external components and other concepts relating to the use of PLC's in the manufacturing industry.
 Students will participate in structured, applied learning exercises taken from existing PLC applications.
 Students will also learn how to read ladder logic diagrams and ultimately write their first program.
+This course is recommended for students in grade 10 through 12.
 The central focus of this course is for students to gain an understanding of how programmable logic controllers work and how they are used in automated industries.